I'd get the Asus RP-AX56 AX1800 Dual-Band Wi-Fi 6 Repeater in a heartbeat. At $100 apiece, it's a steal.

 (You can use this port to host a wired device when the device works as an extender or a wireless AiMesh node.)

-And here’s the best thing about the RP-AX56: It’s (almost) AiMesh 2.0 ready.
-In fact, it’s the very first non-router AiMesh broadcaster I’ve worked with.
-And it didn’t disappoint.
+And here's the best thing about the RP-AX56: It's (almost) AiMesh 2.0 ready.
+It's the very first non-router AiMesh broadcaster I've tested, and it didn't disappoint.

 Asus RP-AX56: Hardware specifications

-It’s important to note that the Asus RP-AX56 is the most modest Asus Wi-Fi 6 broadcaster I’ve tested.
-It’s a 2×2 machine with no support for the 160MHz channel width.
+It's important to note that the Asus RP-AX56 is the most modest Asus Wi-Fi 6 broadcaster I've tested.
+It's a 2x2 machine with no support for the 160MHz channel width.